imalsogreg/covid-tracing-sim/README.md

 into JSON, then it deserializes those into rust values with [serde](https://serde.rs).
 Rust and serde are both typed, so there is quite a lot of repetition between definition of the dhall types and rust types.
-It would be cool if dhall could be used as an IDL within rust as described so that we only have to define the types once.
+It would be cool if dhall could be used as an IDL within rust so that we only have to define the types once.

 ### State of the project